 Tamsin Kelly is a British Wheel of Yoga Teacher.

-Tamsin has been practising yoga for 18 years and teaching for eight.
+Tamsin has been practising yoga for more than 20 years and teaching for since 2008.
 Her classes focus on increasing strength and flexibility in equal measure, improving posture, stamina and core stability.
 She teaches a style of Hatha Yoga which links breath and movement, integrating mind and body.
 Tamsin believes you’re never too young or old to benefit from yoga and her classes are suitable for all levels of fitness and ability, including beginners.
 She is also a qualified Yoga for Healthy Lower Backs teacher, a specialist 12-week yoga programme, clinically proven to reduce recurrence of low back pain.

 Tamsin is trained to teach children from 3 – 12 years and has taught children for many years, including those with learning difficulties such as autism.
 Tamsin is a REPS (Register of Exercise Professionals) Level III yoga instructor.
 She continues to study anatomy and yoga philosophy with her own teachers, Gary Carter and Michael Hutchinson.